uw-ssec/osp-nce/README.md

 Follow the Local URL to open the app in the browser.

-### Application Architecture
+### Autofiller Architecture

-At the highest level, the GRACE application is organized as follows.
+At the highest level, the Autofiller portion of the GRACE application is organized as follows.

 #### Data Layer
 - Retrieves relevant data from the university’s databases using SQL queries.
 - Uses SQLAlchemy to convert the database output into a Python-friendly format.
 - Passes the processed data to the application layer as input.

 #### Application Layer
 - Processes data from the data layer, applies business logic, and generates responses for each question in the Extension Review Matrix (ERM).

 #### Presentation Layer
 - The user interface is a web application built with Streamlit, a Python package that simplifies the creation of interactive web UIs.
 - While the frontend is ultimately rendered in HTML and JavaScript, we do not develop it directly in these languages.

+### Chatbot Assistant Architecture

+At the highest level, the Chatbot Assistant portion of the GRACE application is organized as follows.

+#### Data Layer
+- The `Retriever` class fetches relevant documents based on the user's query.
+- This layer also manages the creation and retrieval of vector stores for efficient document retrieval.

+#### Application Layer
+- The `LanguageModel` class loads and utilizes language models for generating responses.
+- Provides endpoints for document retrieval and response generation using FastAPI.
+- Configures and runs the backend server using FastAPI to handle API requests.

 ### Repo Structure